kinghenry0126/WHSTechNotes/journal.md

 yes i am looking forwerd to winter bracke
 # January 8, 2025
 I love the class the work was good and some people still did not a thing.One topics activitie or projects I like to explore football anlitcitces.I do not kown what my furtcher holdes for me
+# january 13, 2025
+As automation continues to evolve, there is an increasing need for professionals with specialized skills, such as machine learning, natural language processing and expertise in large language models.
+Therefore, employers are prioritizing AI competencies over conventional tech skills, the report stated.
+In the aftermath of the pandemic-induced tech boom, many companies are now recalibrating their workforce to match current economic and market conditions.
+During this restructuring phase, businesses are reallocating resources, with firms pivoting away from traditional tech and heavily investing in AI-related products, services and talent.